-- (a) The contractual rights to the cash flows from the financial asset have expired. - (b) The Company has transferred the asset and substantially all the risks and rewards of the asset have been transferred. - (c) The Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+- (a) The rights to receive cash flows from the asset have expired. - (b) The Company has transferred the asset and substantially all the risks and rewards of the asset have been transferred. - (c) The Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.